Monarchy of the Netherlands: History

-Prior to the Batavian Revolution of 1795, the semi-independent provinces of the Netherlands had chief-executives called stadtholders, who were all drawn from the House of Orange or the House of Nassau by primogeniture.
-After 1747 the office became formally hereditary in all seven provinces in the House of Orange-Nassau.
+After Dutch independence, the seven provinces of the Netherlands were each led by chief-executives called stadtholders.
+After 1747, the office of stadtholder was centralized (one stadtholder for all provinces) and became formally inherited by the House of Orange-Nassau through primogeniture.
+The Netherlands remained de jure a confederated republic until the Batavian Revolution of 1795.

 The House of Orange-Nassau came from Dietz, Germany, seat of one of the Nassau counties.
 Their title 'Prince of Orange' was acquired through inheritance of the Principality of Orange in southern France, in 1544.
-William of Orange (also known as William the Silent) was the first Orange stadtholder (ironically, appointed by Philip II of Spain).
+William of Orange (also known as William the Silent) was the first Orange-Nassau Stadtholder (ironically, appointed by Philip II of Spain).
 From 1568 to his death in 1584, he led the Dutch struggle for independence from Spain.
-His younger brother, John VI, Count of Nassau-Dillenburg, Stadtholder of Utrecht, was the direct male line ancestor of the later Stadtholders of Friesland and Groningen, the later hereditary stadtholders and the first King of the Netherlands.
+His younger brother, John VI, Count of Nassau-Dillenburg, Stadtholder of Utrecht, was the direct male line ancestor of the later Stadtholders of Friesland and Groningen, the hereditary stadtholders of all the Netherlands and the first King of the Netherlands.

-The Netherlands remained, formally, a confederated republic, even when in 1747 the office of stadtholder was centralized (one stadtholder for all provinces) and became formally hereditary under the House of Orange-Nassau.

 The present monarchy was founded in 1813, when the French were driven out.
 The new regime was headed by Prince William Frederick of Orange, the son of the last stadtholder.
-He originally reigned over only the territory of the old republic as "sovereign prince".
+He originally reigned over only the territory of the previous republic as "sovereign prince".
 In 1815, after Napoleon escaped from Elba, William Frederick raised the Netherlands to the status of a kingdom and proclaimed himself King William I. As part of the rearrangement of Europe at the Congress of Vienna, the House of Orange-Nassau was confirmed as rulers of the Kingdom of the Netherlands, enlarged with what are now Belgium and Luxembourg.
 At the same time, William became hereditary Grand Duke of Luxembourg in exchange for ceding his family's hereditary lands in Germany to Nassau-Weilburg and Prussia.
 The Grand Duchy of Luxembourg was a part of the Netherlands (until 1839) while at the same time a member state of the German Confederation.
 It became fully independent in 1839, but remained in a personal union with the Kingdom of the Netherlands until 1890.

 Abdication of the throne has become a de facto tradition in the Dutch monarchy.
-Queen Wilhelmina and Queen Juliana both abdicated in favour of their daughters and William I abdicated in favor of his eldest son, William II.
+Queen Wilhelmina and Queen Juliana both abdicated in favor of their daughters and William I abdicated in favor of his eldest son, William II.
 The only Dutch monarchs to die on the throne were William II and William III.

-On April 30, 2013 Queen Beatrix, abdicated in favour of Crown Prince Willem-Alexander.
+On 30 April 2013 Queen Beatrix, abdicated in favor of Crown Prince Willem-Alexander.